edinburgh-napier/set09121/labs/lab6/physics.md

 Done, we've just created a world, in 3 lines.

+{:class="important"}
+You will need to remeber to add the correct include statements, or the above and below code will throw errors!

 ### Creating physics Bodies

 I'll give you five functions.
 The first 3 are conversion helper functions to deal with translating between the two worlds.
 The CreatePhysicsBox() is the biggie, inside is all the B2D logic required to add a body to the scene.
 The last function in an overload of the fourth, which takes in a sf::RectangleShape rather than a position and size.